• Home

 • I wanted a 2″ solid frame all the way around the perimeter of the mat.

-• I wanted each thumbnail opening to be even in size.
+• Each thumbnail opening needed to be the same size.

 • I wanted the horizontal and vertical spacing between each thumbnail to be an even width.

-• I really didn’t want this to look like the matted collages with lots of ovals that everyone bought in the 70’s, my big goal was to make it look streamlined and modern.
+• I really didn’t want this to look like the matted collages with lots of ovals that everyone bought in the 70s.
+My goal was to make it look streamlined and modern.

 I started by marking a 2″ border on the edge of the mat: